Why Loading Docks Need Vehicle Restraints

 Common Trailer Separation Accidents

-There are four accidents that occur at the loading dock due to inadequate trailer restraint methods.
+There are five accidents that occur at the loading dock due to inadequate trailer restraint methods.

 How Dok-Lok Innovations Improved Loading Dock Safety Through the Years